 DO NOT STUDY FOR MORE THAN 2 HOURS AT A TIME - Your brain really does shut down and any studying you do after that point is just a waste of time.

-USE TRAVEL TIME TO STUDY - Pop a study or lecture tape into your car's cassette player; put on those earphones if you ride the train or car pool.
-If you use a laundromat, listen to study tapes while your clothes spin and dry.
+USE TRAVEL TIME TO STUDY - Put on those earphones if you ride the train or car pool.
+If you use a laundromat, listen to the lectures you recorded while your clothes spin and dry.

 TRY TO STUDY DURING DAYLIGHT HOURS - Natural light really is more conducive to learning.

 Create an hour by hour weekly schedule.
 Using your class schedule as a guide, block out specific times each day for study and all other activities; RULE OF THUMB: one and a half hours of study for each hour of class.